CulverT01/tchomepage/content/blog/twelthpost/twelthpost.md

     <h2 class="row">Card Game Implementation</h2>
     <h3 class="row">Player Class</h3>
     <p class="col-8">
     Players of the card game will implemented as their own object class with the same name and will have 6 attributes: Name, Defence Points, Wasteland, Front Line, Hand and Deck.
-The data types for the attributes are: Name will be a String, Defense Points will be an Integer, Wasteland, Hand and Deck will be ArrayLists that stores the Card object and Front Line will be a 4 element Array that stores the Card object.<br/>
+The data types for the attributes are: Name will be a String, Defence Points will be an Integer, Wasteland, Hand and Deck will be ArrayLists that stores the Card object and Front Line will be a 4 element Array that stores the Card object.<br/>
     The Behaviours (methods) that a Player object has are: Drawing from the Deck and Playing Cards from the Hand.
     </p>
     <h3 class="row">Card Classes</h3>